Richardson Memorial Hall

 Thomson Hall, named after J. Herndon Thomson, is located on the second floor of Richardson Memorial Hall.
 It is recognized as the main lecture hall in the School of Architecture and is used to facilitate major lectures and events, as well as student pinups and reviews.
 Thomson Hall seats approximately 200 people and is beautifully lit on three sides by windows with plantation shutters that may be closed for presentations or open to allow in natural light.
 The room is equipped with a wide format HDMI projector and a wireless microphone setup that is projected through a Bose sound system, all of which is controlled from a loft area in the rear of the room.

 Richardson Memorial Hall’s spacious main rooms on either end of the third, fourth and fifth floors are used as studios.
 Every student in the school is assigned a personal desk in one of these studios each semester and the studios are accessible at all hours for design and other course work.
 The studios have windows on three sides, high ceilings and open trusses and are fully networked.
 Each studio has at least one desktop computer available for student use that is loaded with a selection of design software, including AutoCAD, Revit, Rhino, Maya, Photoshop, Illustrator, InDesign and Microsoft Office.

 Classrooms throughout the building include both small and large seminar rooms, lecture and exhibition halls, and special purpose rooms.
 Each classroom is equipped with HDMI compatible projectors or large format digital displays.

 The lobby of Richardson Memorial Hall is constantly in use for classes, reviews, exhibitions, and meetings.
 Students and faculty frequently use the two Saarinen round table and chair sets for informal meetings or as a place to work on projects.
-The space is also used as overflow review space and is equipped with pin up spaces and four 55" LCD displays for school notices and student presentations.
+The space is also used as overflow review space and is equipped with pin up spaces and two 55" LCD displays for school notices and student presentations.